Indo-Uralic hypothesis: Lexical

 A second type of evidence advanced in favor of an Indo-Uralic family is lexical.
-Numerous words in Indo-European and Uralic resemble each other (see list below).
+A small number of words reconstructable to Proto-Indo-European and Proto-Uralic resemble each other (see list below).
 The problem is to distinguish between cognates and borrowings.
 Uralic languages have been in contact with a succession of Indo-European languages for millennia.
 As a result, many words have been borrowed between them, most often from Indo-European languages into Uralic ones.

 An example of a Uralic word that cannot be original is Finno-Ugric *śata "hundred".
 The Proto-Indo-European form of this word was ḱm̥tóm (compare Latin centum), which became ćatám in early Indo-Iranian (reanalyzed as the neuter nominative–accusative singular of an a stem > Sanskrit śatá-, Avestan sata-).
 This is evidence that the word was borrowed into Finno-Ugric from Indo-Iranian or Indo-Aryan.
-This borrowing may have occurred in the region north of the Pontic–Caspian steppes around 2100–1800 BC, the approximate floruit of Indo-Iranian (Anthony 2007:371–411).
-It provides linguistic evidence for the geographical location of these languages around that time, agreeing with archeological evidence that Indo-European speakers were present in the Pontic-Caspian steppes by around 4500 BCE (the Kurgan hypothesis) and that Uralic speakers may have been established in the Pit-Comb Ware culture to their north in the fifth millennium BCE (Carpelan & Parpola 2001:79).
+This borrowing may have occurred in the region north of the Pontic–Caspian steppes around 2100–1800 BC, the approximate floruit of Indo-Iranian.
+It provides linguistic evidence for the geographical location of these languages around that time, agreeing with archeological evidence that Indo-European speakers were present in the Pontic-Caspian steppes by around 4500 BCE (the Kurgan hypothesis) and that Uralic speakers may have been established in the Pit-Comb Ware culture to their north in the fifth millennium BCE.

-Another ancient borrowing is Finno-Ugric *porćas "piglet".
+Another ancient borrowing is Finno-Permic *porćas "piglet".
 This word corresponds closely in form to the Proto-Indo-European word reconstructed as porḱos, attested by such forms as Latin porcus "hog", Old English fearh (> English farrow "young pig"), Lithuanian par̃šas "piglet, castrated boar", and Saka pāsa (< *pārsa) "pig".
 In the Indo-European word, -os (> Finno-Ugric *-as) is a masculine nominative singular ending, but it is quite meaningless in Uralic languages.
 This shows that the whole word was borrowed as a unit and is not part of the original Uralic vocabulary.